 Web function is a key issue in many applications, as it can make information available to the owners of the file without requiring human intervention.
 It also enables requests for file retrieval to be registered on line, and for progress of the file recovery to be monitored in real time.
 An improvement in service, and a reduction in operating costs.

-If you would like to explore a typical Archival File Management System, you can click here to see how a typical
+If you would like to explore a typical Archival File Management System, you can click here to see how a typical web based Archival

-web based Archival File Management System
+File Management System works.

 For more information, or to ask a detailed question, contact SageData directly.